 The graphics are super-sharp and the ebook features a unique design that pushes the boundaries of cookery ebooks; just turn to the ingredient of your choice — chicken, lamb, pasta, and more — where the dishes are presented as a beautiful grid of images, and find something that suits your fancy.
 How about crispy trout, oats and thyme?
-Maybe an African prawn curry?
+Maybe a prawn curry?
 Just give the image a quick tap and voila!
 You're taken straight to the recipe.
 It's as fast as the cooking, and there's no need to hungrily flip pages.

 Stirring Slowly: Recipes to Restore and Revive by Georgina Hayden

 On the gentler and more sumptuous side of the cooking spectrum, Georgina Hayden's Stirring Slowly slows down cooking in the search for the most delicious of flavours.
 As a part of the Jamie Oliver team, Georgie brings a range of handy tips and tricks to the kitchen, embracing the ritual, routine and process of cooking.
 A few weeks before Stirring Slowly came out, a teaser eshort, A Week of Stirring Slowly, was released.
 This was a free digital-only mini-cookbook featuring recipes from the full version of Stirring Slowly, all displayed in fresh and high-resolution images.
 The full ebook version of Stirring Slowly is no less beautiful and equally as dazzling.

 Eat Beautiful by Wendy Rowe